J-Siu/johnsiu.com/content/blog/hugo-empty-homepage.md

 It is easy fix for linux, just install hugo 0.56.3 with package manager of your distro.

-However it is a bit messy on Mac with Homebrew.
-Following is the steps for rolling back on Mac using Homebrew:
+However it is a bit messy on MacOS with Homebrew.
+Following is the steps for rolling back on MacOS using Homebrew:

 ```sh
 brew uninstall hugo